lierdakil/pandoc-crossref/docs/index.md

 -   `eqnInlineTemplate`, default `$$e$$$$equationNumberTeX$${$$i$$}`

     A template to typeset math when `tableEqns` is `false`.
 Similar to `eqnIndexTemplate`, formatting is mostly ignored, due to it being typeset inside a display math environment.
-However, most LaTeX should work.
+However, most LaTeX should work (but backslashes need to be doubled).
 The following template variables are known:

     - `ri`, "raw" index, before applying `eqnIndexTemplate`
     - `i`, index after applying `eqnIndexTemplate`